junior-stack/myCMS/docs/CheatSheet.md

 pool.shutdown();

 ```
 Phaser: is a more general barrier that allows you to stop a set of threads and start them at multiple times.
-It keeps track of `Parties` and `Phrase` which increments each time when all registered parties arrive.
+It keeps track of `Parties` and `Phrase` which increments each time when all registered parties arrive:
 - `new Phaser(int parties)` — create with an initial number of registered parties.
 - `register()` / `bulkRegister(n)` — add parties dynamically.
 - `arrive()` — indicate arrival at the current phase (does not wait).